DavAug/PAM/README.md

 make all
 ```

-This may take a while (30 mins or longer), because you a re-running all scripts sequentially.
+This may take a while (30 mins or longer), because you are re-running all scripts sequentially.
 To reproduce only the *in vitro* study, or only the *in silico study*
 you can run

 ```bash